Faltering climate thermostat resulted in hothouse Earth

 The study may also have implications for potential solutions to reduce the effects of future climate change.
 Although the natural processes of the Earth’s thermostat operate slowly, on timescales of tens of thousands of years and longer, it might be possible to turn up the speed of CO2 removal, Van der Ploeg speculates.
 “Ultimately, silicate rock weathering is the most important natural process to remove CO2 from the atmosphere, but its effects are only measurable on very long timescales.
 However, if we could increase the weatherability of the Earth’s surface, it would theoretically be possible to remove larger amounts of CO2 from the atmosphere and ultimately reduce CO2 concentrations.”

 The research was carried out as part of the Netherlands Earth System Science Centre (NESSC).
-Utrecht University researchers Margot Cramwinckel, Jack Middelburg and Appy Sluijs participated in the research.
+Utrecht University researchers Marlow Cramwinckel, Jack Middelburg and Appy Sluijs participated in the research.

 Middle Eocene greenhouse warming conditioned by diminished weathering feedback